Mattamorphic/github-webhook-tester/README.md

 - `--repo` Specify the target repository to manage the hooks on

+- `--token` Specify the OAuth token with repo scope to use

+- `--port` Specify the port to expose to ngrok, defaults to 5000

-- `--fileLogging` Specify the file to write the system logs to (`--fileLogging=./logs/log.log`)
+- `--logfile` Specify the file to write the system logs to (`--logfile ./logs/log.log`)

-- `--noConsoleLogging` Switch off console logging
+- `--suppressConsoleLogs` Switch off console logging

-- `--outputFile` Specify the file to write the webhook content to (`--outputFile=./logs/payload.log`)
+- `--hookfile` Specify the file to write the webhook content to (`--hookfile ./logs/payload.log`)

-- `--noConsoleOutput` Switch off console output of the payloads
+- `--suppressConsoleHooks` Switch off console output of the payloads

+- `--suppressConsole` Switch off all console output

 ## Blueprint, a how to...